The Ricky Gervais Show: Series 1: Return to XFM (September 2001–May 2002)

-The show ran between September 2001 and May 2002 before Gervais and Merchant went on hiatus to film the second series of The Office.
-Initially, Pilkington's on-air presence was relatively minimal.
-Gervais and Merchant only occasionally called for him to weigh in with his thoughts, while the two mostly talked to each other, with the links between songs comprising only about 30 minutes of the show's 2-hour run time.
+The show initially ran from September 2001 to May 2002 from 1–3pm on Saturdays before Gervais and Merchant went on hiatus to film the second series of The Office.
+Initially, Pilkington's on-air presence was relatively minimal with his presence not acknowledged on posters or other advertisements.
+Gervais and Merchant only occasionally called for him to weigh in with his thoughts, while the two mostly talked to each other, with the links between songs comprising only about thirty minutes of the show's two-hour run time.